Custom monitor resolution on Wayland

 TL;DR: My monitor doesn’t advertise its native resolution when connecting to the HMDI port.
 Every monitor sends information using a metadata format called Extended Display Identification Data (EDID).
 The solution involves extracting and modifying the the EDID metadata from my monitor and then force my computer to load this customized EDID file on boot.

 NB!
 This method force-loads a custom EDID file on a port level, not only for a specific monitor!
 Plugging in a different monitor will probably cause trouble.
 A quick fix for this is to reboot and remove the kernel boot argument in your boot loader.
-If anyone know how to limit the custom EDID to a specific monitor, please contact me on my Mastodon account.
+If anyone know how to limit the custom EDID to a specific monitor, please contact me on Mastodon.

 We are not actually fetching the data straight from the monitor, but from the record that is stored in